npalomin/sind/filter_method.md

 |GLA_Ind_Land_Baseline_2015_Designations|Baseline|Proprietary GLA (Alex Marsh)|Baseline|
 |OS MasterMap Topography Layer - Buildings (Digimap) |Buildings|[https://www.ordnancesurvey.co.uk/business-and-government/products/topography-layer.html](here)|

-These datasets have spatial resolution at parcel/building level (1:1000 approximately).
-However, the cadastral __parcels__ have a more detailed subdivision which was considered more appropiate for the survey of industrial __Functional Units__.
-Therefore, to get a better representation of the subject of study it is necessary to integrate these datasets.
+These datasets have a spatial resolution at the parcel/building level (1:1000 approximately).
+The cadastral __Parcels__ have a more detailed demarcation of land divisions than the topographic representation in OS Mastermap ('General Surface' layer).
+Therefore, it was considered more appropiate to survey the associated exterior spaces of industrial __Functional Units__.
+To get a better representation of the subject of study it is necessary to integrate the selected datasets.

 ### Data integration